siraben/zkeme80/re/README.md

 (resolving code-field addresses back to word names) as a plate comment plus per-cell end-of-line comments and DATA references, so threaded Forth reads like source inside Ghidra.
-`Zkeme80ForthCallgraph.java` attributes every page-0 instruction to
+`Zkeme80ForthCallgraph.java` attributes page-0 code (stopping before
-its nearest preceding named routine and emits caller,callee edges from CALL flows and threaded-cell references as CSV.
+the embedded bootstrap source and flash padding) to its nearest preceding named routine and emits caller,callee edges from CALL flows and threaded-cell references as properly escaped CSV.
 Note: `rst 38h` traps show up as calls to `swap-sector` (that symbol is equated to `0x38`, the interrupt vector) — filter that edge when summarizing.